Skip to main content

 • Activities that violate applicable laws

-• Actions that harm Elnora AI customers, users, or third parties
+• Actions that intentionally or recklessly harm Elnora AI customers, users, or third parties

 • Disclosure to third parties before coordinated public disclosure